JaydenGardiner/Fancy-Hotel/README.md

 # Fancy Hotel
 Hotel reservation system developed for CS 4400 Intro to Databases.

 I used a basic HTML/CSS template and coded both front end and back end.

+I coded all HTML files and all PHP files (featuring embedded SQL).
+I coded all Javascript embedded in HTML files and slightly modified the CSS derived from a html5up.net theme.

+I used XAMPP to run a locally hosted database populated using the Create Table SQL statements in Queries.txt.